The CMA network of 3rd party vendors.

 • Send invoices by email OR US Mail only, but please do NOT do both!

 • The association name and the address shown above must appear on the invoices themselves and not just the envelopes.
-This will ensure your invoice is routed the quickest.
+This will ensure your invoice is routed quickly.

 Why is CMA Partnering with VIVE?

-CMA must protect the interests of our clients and takes this responsibility quite seriously.
-This duty includes ensuring contractors performing work in our managed associations have (and keep) appropriate and adequate insurance, are properly licensed to perform the work and have no criminal business history or recent financial issue, etc.
+CMA has a fiduciary duty to protect the interests of our clients and takes this responsibility seriously.
+This duty includes ensuring contractors performing work in our managed associations have (and keep) appropriate and adequate insurance, are properly licensed to perform trade work and have no criminal business history or recent financial issues, etc.

-To perform all these checks and services in-house is not within CMA’s area of expertise.
-As such, CMA is partnering with VIVE as they are made up of a group of licensed insurance professionals and have the capability, along with a proven track record handling those matters.
+To perform all these checks and services in-house is not within CMA’s area of expertise, so we have outsourced the review to VIVE as they are made up of a group of licensed insurance professionals and have the capability, along with a proven track record handling those matters.

 Once you go through the VIVE process and become compliant, your company will be added to our exclusive list of CMA-approved vendors of which all have been vetted and held to the same standard as being qualified to work at our CMA-managed associations.